Free scalar correlators in de Sitter via the stochastic approach beyond slow roll: Evaluation of correlators

 In the quantum theory, even for free fields, these quantities contain ultraviolet divergences since they are governed by short-distance dynamics.
 It is therefore not appropriate to compare this quantum object with its stochastic equivalent because the stochastic approach is only valid for large spacetime separations.
 We only include it here to allow us to compare higher-order correlators.
 Its inclusion in these expressions allows us to isolate the ambiguity surrounding the UV divergences.\\

 To see this more clearly, we include the quantum variances, which are given by \cite{Birrell-Davies_book,tagirov_QFT_deSitter,bunch_davies_1978}\\

 It is clear that the variances do not match between quantum and stochastic approaches, which is to be expected as discussed.
-In the massless limit, the variances are given by\\
+In the small mass $m<<H$ limit , the variances are given by\\

 One can see that the field variances match.
-This is because the $1/m^2$ term comes from the leading order contribution to the asymptotic expansion, precisely as the stochastic approach reproduces, due to its IR divergence in the massless limit.
-For the $\phi-\pi$ and $\pi-\pi$ variances, subleading terms in the asymptotic expansion contribute to the leading terms in the small mass expansion and thus the stochastic and quantum variances don't match even in the massless limit.\\
+This is because the $1/m^2$ term comes from the leading order contribution to the asymptotic expansion, precisely as the stochastic approach reproduces, due to its IR divergence in the small mass limit.
+For the $\phi-\pi$ and $\pi-\pi$ variances, subleading terms in the asymptotic expansion contribute to the leading terms in the small mass expansion and thus the stochastic and quantum variances don't match even in the small mass limit.\\